 No matter which way you look at it, Valentine’s Day is the worst.
 Either an annual reminder of your perpetual loneliness, or a horrible excuse to have to go and spend time, money and effort on a day you really just don’t care about.
 Nobody wins on February 14… well, apart from capitalism.

-So if you’re feeling down on love this year, these bands have got you covered.
+So if you’re feeling down on love this year - and our list of the best metal love songs hasn't swayed you towards romance - these bands have got you covered.
 From misery-laden punk rock missives to furious takedowns of erstwhile other halves, these ten tunes run the gamut when it comes to sticking two fingers up at love.